Non-local computation and the black hole interior: Planar BTZ black hole

+We would like to understand when the connected surface (the one that threads through the black hole) is minimal.
+For endpoints $w=\pm \pi/2$, $s=T$ at constant $X=0$, the geodesic takes the same form as just one piece of the periodic BTZ extremal surface that connects the two boundaries, which can be found in equation \ref{eq:connectedgeodesic}.
+The area is similarly just that of one piece of the periodic case, which is equation \ref{eq:connectedBTZarea}.
+This case shows the usefulness of using an almost identical metric for both the periodic and planar case.

 Next, we look for the trajectory of the brane anchored geodesic.
-We find this by starting with the solution in Poincare, and transforming to global coordinates.
+We will again approach this by finding the solution in Poincare, and transforming to global coordinates.
 In Poincare, the endpoint of our geodesic is

 and the brane radius $R$ is related to the position of the brane in the BTZ black hole geometry by